microsoft/Cognitive-LUIS-Windows/README.md

 Sample Application
 --------------
 The sample application allows you to try three different modes.
--Mode 1: Perform the Predict and Reply actions using LuisClient directly operations and to view the following parts of the parsed response: Query, Top Intent, Dialog prompt/status, Entities
+- Mode 1: Perform the Predict and Reply actions using LuisClient directly operations and to view the following parts of the parsed response: Query, Top Intent, Dialog prompt/status, Entities
--Mode 2: Perform the Predict action function using the IntentRouter class and an IntentHandlers class that contains normal functions
+- Mode 2: Perform the Predict action function using the IntentRouter class and an IntentHandlers class that contains normal functions
--Mode 3: Perform the Predict action function using the IntentRouter class and an IntentHandlers class that contain static functions
+- Mode 3: Perform the Predict action function using the IntentRouter class and an IntentHandlers class that contain static functions

 Intent Router and Handlers mode
 --------------